Record Crowds Are Expected To Take To The Air And Roads For Thanksgiving

 The airlines, in turn, have heaped blame on the Federal Aviation Administration, which they say can’t keep up with the growing air traffic.
 In fact, the Transportation Department’s inspector general reported this summer that the FAA has made only “limited efforts” to fix a shortage of air traffic controllers, especially at key facilities in New York, Miami and Jacksonville, Florida.

-Meanwhile, staffing levels in other parts of the airline industry have largely recovered since the pandemic.
-After shedding tens of thousands of workers early on, airlines have been on a hiring spree since late 2020.
+Meanwhile, staffing levels in other parts of the airline industry have largely recovered since shedding tens of thousands of workers early on in the pandemic.
 Passenger airlines have added more than 140,000 workers — an increase of nearly 40% — according to government figures updated last week.
 The number of people working in the business is the largest since 2001, when there were many more airlines.

-Airlines are using their expanded work forces to operate more flights.
-Southwest is the most aggressive among the big carriers, planning to offer 13% more seats over Thanksgiving than it did during the comparable five-day stretch last year, according to travel data provider Cirium.
-United and Delta are growing 8% each.
-American will grow a more modest 5% but still have the largest number of seats.
+Associated Press reporters Melissa Perez Winder in Chicago and Alexandra Olson in New York contributed to this story.

 Record Crowds Are Expected To Take To The Air And Roads For Thanksgiving